fitchos/mqa-prometheus/README.md

 Certain collectors, like the MQ queues and channels collectors may take some time to run depending on the number of queue managers running on an MQ Appliance, and the number of queues and channels in use on each queue manager.
-These two collectors may benefit to run in their own separate exporter.
+These two collectors may benefit to run in their own separate exporter(s).

 mqa_metrics.py is the name of the module to run an exporter.
 Only basic authentication is currently supported.